Stieneee/simple-zstd/README.md

 ### Example - Stream Interface

-This simple example reads a file, compressed, decopressed and writes the file as a copy.
+This simple example reads a file, compressed, decompressed and writes the file as a copy.
 Running this example will spawn two instances of zstd as child processes.

 ```javascript